-Overall, both companies make fantastic products with a wide variety of features that appeal to the most buyer.
-The choice between the companies comes down to consumer preference at the end of the day.
-Keep reading to find out which is the best option for you in the Hisense vs. Samsung debate.
+The choice between these respected manufacturers comes down to consumer preference.
+Keep reading to find out the best TV brand for you in the Hisense vs. Samsung debate.

 Is Hisense TV Better?

-Where Hisense shines is their price points.
-When comparing Hisense products to Samsung or LG, they often have the same or better specs at lower prices.
+Where Hisense shines is its price points.
+When comparing Hisense smart TVs to Samsung or LG, they often have the same or better specs at lower prices.
 Sometimes, these prices are over $100 less.